Libido: Sex hormone levels and the menstrual cycle

 A woman's desire for sex is correlated to her menstrual cycle, with many women experiencing a heightened sexual desire in the several days immediately before ovulation, which is her peak fertility period, which normally occurs two days before and until two days after the ovulation.
 This cycle has been associated with changes in a woman's estradiol and testosterone levels during the menstrual cycle.
 Women whose ovaries are removed before menopause often experience a dramatic loss of libido.

 Also, during the week following ovulation, progesterone levels increase, resulting in a woman experiencing difficulty achieving orgasm.
-As the last days of the menstrual cycle are marked by a higher estrogen level, women's libido may get a boost as a result of the thickening of the uterine lining which stimulates nerve endings and makes a woman feel aroused.
+As the last days of the menstrual cycle are marked by a higher estrogen level, women's libido may get a boost as a result of the thickening of the uterine lining, which stimulates nerve endings and makes a woman feel aroused.
 Also, during these days, estrogen levels decline, resulting in a decrease of natural lubrication.

 A large study found that testosterone did not reliably predict women's sexual desire at any time point.
 It provided correlational evidence indicating that circulating estradiol, but not testosterone, was associated with the midcycle peak in women's sexual desire.

-Another study found that there is little support for the notion that testosterone is the critical libidinal hormone for women.
+Another study found that there is little support for the notion that testosterone is the critical libido hormone for women.
 It found that, in all other female mammals, only estradiol has been shown to be critical for female sexual motivation and behavior.

+A review of 13 studies found that testosterone serum levels were not correlated to women's libido.